 - Distance (of planets from the Sun)

-That left me with 21 concepts.
-To finish this step, I listed them at the top of my concept map page.
+To finish this step, I listed my 21 concepts at the top of my concept map page.

 Step 3: Levelling Concepts

 Next, I took the listed concepts and grouped them into a basic hierarchy.
 My hierarchy goes from left to right.

 Essentially, I used colour and font size, as well as the physical location to show this hierarchy.
 Some concepts have different shades of the same colour, to show that while they technically at the same hierarchical level, some are more ‘key’ than others.